swati375/interpin/README.md

 ```
 The final output is given in the form of a csv file, placed in the 'iden_hairpin' folder of each genome.

-## Sample files
+## Output and sample files
 The sample files for each step are provided in the folder 'sample'.
 This would help understanding the format of input files if required.

 As an example, I have run Intrepin codes on three bacterial genomes and placed them in the sample folder.
 The different folders formed, with the raw intermediate files are placed in these folders.